|Associate Professor in the Department of Physics||257||+44 (0) 191 33 43598|

 - Functional interfaces

-This is a newly formed group in soft matter, whose objectives are to understand the functional principles of biological membranes and capture them in artificially designed smart interfaces.
+This objectives of the group are to understand the functional principles of biological membranes and capture them in artificially designed smart interfaces.
 We use engineering approaches and optical tools for quantitative measurements.
 We are part of the Biophysical Sciences Institute and the Durham Center for Soft Matter.

 Currently our efforts are focused on elucidating the mechano-sensitive architecture and composition of the cell interface.